-LP360 for sUAS is an advanced desktop application designed to make easy work of extracting information and derived products from data collected by small Unmanned Aerial Systems (sUAS, UAVs, drones).
+LP360 for sUAS is a specially-designed drone 3D mapping software.
+LP360 for sUAS makes easy work of extracting information and derived products from data collected by small Unmanned Aerial Systems (sUAS, UAVs, drones).
 LP360 works with point clouds derived from LIDAR systems as well as Structure from Motion (SfM, dense image matching, point clouds from imagery, multi-ray, photogrammetry) point clouds.
-For sUAS data collection and processing, LP360 picks up where point cloud generation tools such as PhotoScan and Pix4D leave off.
+For drone 3D mapping collecting and processing, LP360 picks up where other point cloud generation tools such as PhotoScan and Pix4D leave off.
 LP360 has a very rapid Return on Investment (ROI), paying for itself within just a few stockpile edit sessions.

 An sUAS provides a cost-effective approach for collecting image and derived point cloud elevation data over project areas where manned aerial flights would be cost prohibitive.
 Examples include:

 Planning and flying the mission is performed with either proprietary software provided by the sUAS manufacturer or with an open source package such as Mission Planner and APM Pilot.
 The process of orienting images and generating a point cloud/orthomosaic is performed with a commercial point cloud generator such as Pix4D Mapper or Agisoft’s PhotoScan Pro (both of which are sold and supported by AirGon LLC).
 Quality Assessment, Analysis and Derivative Product generation are performed with LP360.